I’ve been following the financial markets since I could perceive time.

 The capital markets are literally a manifestation of the world’s current power structure.
 Anything that people do will find a way to concretize in them somewhere.
 So eventually I realized there is no checklist comprehensive enough to rely upon.

 You have to pay attention.

 Because companies often talk a big game, but are absent when it comes time to come through for their communities.
-Because our goal is not just to identify companies that are shaping the world positively but also generate financial stability for our clients.
-So can’t just buy the stuff that makes it through the screens and pretend I’m making the world a better place.
+Because our goal is not just to identify companies that are shaping the world positively but also to generate financial stability for our clients.
+So I can’t just buy the stuff that makes it through the screens and pretend I’m making the world a better place.

 That’s not to say that index funds are bad.
 Far from it!
-I have Jack Bogle’s autograph is sitting above my desk, and I still think that they do an excellent job growing people’s money without requiring much in the way of oversight or critical thought.
+I have Jack Bogle’s autograph sitting above my desk, and I still think that they do an excellent job growing people’s money without requiring much in the way of oversight or critical thought.

 They just have nothing to do with ethics.